Back to Blog.

 To fully realize the tax benefits of QSBS, it’s essential to plan and work with experienced legal and tax advisors.
 Here are a few strategies to consider:

-- Proper Structuring from the Start: Founders of QSBS-eligible businesses should ensure that their companies are set up as C-corporations and meet the asset and operational requirements to qualify for QSBS from day one.
+• Proper Structuring from the Start: Founders of QSBS-eligible businesses should ensure that their companies are set up as C corporations and meet the asset and operational requirements to qualify for QSBS from the outset.
 Investors should invest in C-corporations that meet these requirements.

 Real-World Examples of QSBS in Action

-Here are two simple real-world examples highlighting the potential tax savings available through QSBS.
+Here are three simple real-world examples highlighting the potential tax savings available through QSBS.

 Example 1: Founder Exits Tech Startup: A founder sells their tech company (a Delaware C-corporation) after holding QSBS for six years.
+The founder received their shares prior to July 4, 2025.
 The founder’s basis in the stock (i.e., the amount they invested) is $100.
 The sale nets the founder $25 million in capital gains.
-Thanks to QSBS, the founder can exclude $10 million of those gains from federal taxes, representing $10 million of tax savings that otherwise would have been taxed at the federal long-term capital gains rate.
+Thanks to QSBS, the founder can exclude up to $10 million of capital gains from federal taxes, representing $3 million in tax savings (assuming an effective tax rate of 30%).

 Example 2: Early-Stage Biotech Investor: An early-stage investor holds QSBS for five years in a biotech company (a Delaware C-corporation) that is acquired for $300 million.
-The investor’s original investment was $2 million.
-Under QSBS, the investor can exclude up to 10x their original investment (i.e., $20 million), resulting in massive tax savings on the sale of its shares.
+The early-stage investor received their stock after July 4, 2025, and the sale nets the early-stage investor $25 million.
+The investor’s original investment was $1 million.
+Under QSBS, the investor can exclude 100% of its capital gains, up to the greater of $15 million (or more depending on inflation) or 10x their original investment (i.e., $10 million), resulting in significant tax savings on the sale of its shares.

 Important Caveats